 The government's percentage of returns from biodiversity use is less fundamental than the mechanism by which returns will be transferred to local peoples.
 Governments (for example, Brazil) are anxious to avoid allowing funds to pass directly from abroad to local peoples.
-However, if funds are given to the government for redistribution to the local peoples, the practical consequence is liable to be that the local peoples will never receive anything.
+However, if funds are given to government for redistribution to local peoples, the practical consequence is liable to be that local peoples will never receive anything.
 Aside from funds siphoned off in illicit ways, the normal delays of months (or sometimes years), with inflation at its usual rate, means that the value of any funds evaporates before the money ever reaches its intended beneficiaries.

 Identification of what local partners within a community should receive benefits or enter into agreements is more difficult than it appears, and can have divisive effects.
-An example is provided by the destructive results in distribution of proceeds from rights for a film of the life of Chico Mendes, which led to ugly infighting between factions of rubbertappers-an aspect that did not exist before the possibility of significant monetary flows became apparent.
-This would be a natural human reaction if a large amount of money were dropped on any community in the interior of Amazonia.
-The problem of factions within the local communities can impede return of funds from biodiversity or other sources.
+An example is provided by the destructive results in distribution of proceeds from rights for a film on Chico Mendes, which led to ugly infighting between factions of rubbertappers, an aspect that did not exist before the possibility of significant monetary flows became apparent.
+This would be a natural human reaction if a large amount of money were dropped on any community in interior Amazonia.
+The problem of factions within local communities can impede return of funds from biodiversity or other sources.

-Responsibility of local people to maintain the natural habitats that provide the environmental services needs to be made clear.
-Linkage of this responsibility to returns from the forest, for example from the economic use of the biodiversity, would be a useful way of making this operational.
+Responsibility of local people to maintain natural habitats that provide environmental services needs to be made clear.
+Linkage of this responsibility to revenue from forest, for example, from the economic use of biodiversity, would be a useful way of making this operational.

-C.) How to make services into development
+3.3.
+How to make services into development

 What needs to be done to transform environmental services into sustainable development?
-One obvious need is to quantify the basic costs.
-This is especially true for avoidance of How much does it really cost to avoid a hectare deforestation. of deforestation in Rondônia, for example?
+One obvious need is to quantify basic costs.
+This is especially true for avoidance of deforestation.
+How much does it really cost to avoid a hectare of deforestation in Rondônia?
 No one has an adequate answer to such a question today.
-The costs of silvicultural plantations, in contrast, are relatively wellknown, due to years of experience in planting them and due to the relatively few uncertainties in foreseeing their future development if the specified investments are made.
+Costs of silvicultural plantations, in contrast, are relatively well-known, due to years of experience in planting them and due to the relatively few uncertainties in foreseeing their future if specified investments are made.
 Deforestation, on the other hand, is strongly influenced by government policy decisions that have little direct connection with financial costs.
-For example, tax policies that allow land speculation to continue to be a highly profitable activity, and the policies that to this day allow deforestation to justify land titling as an 'improvement,' could be changed at no financial cost, although there would clearly be political costs for making the change.
+For example, tax policies that allow land speculation to continue as a highly profitable activity, and policies that to this day allow deforestation to justify land titling as an 'improvement,' could be changed at no financial cost, although there would clearly be political costs for making the change.

 The second area of great doubt in translating environmental services into a means of support is the mechanism by which funds received on the basis of services would be distributed.
-Would this be done, for example, by a successor to the recently disbanded Brazilian Legion for Assistance (LBA), which became a symbol of corruption in Brazil after a long series of scandals involving the wife of former-President Collor?
+Would this be done, for example, by a successor to the recently disbanded Brazilian Legion for Assistance (LBA), which became a symbol of corruption in Brazil after a long series of scandals involving the wife of former President Collor?
 What is the Brazilian proposal for using funds received?
-If the nations of the world miraculously agreed to pay handsomely for the environmental services of the Amazon forest and sent the government a check, how much of this money would actually go to the two principal objectives: maintaining the forest and supporting the region's population?
+If the nations of the world miraculously agreed to pay handsomely for the environmental services of Amazon rainforest and sent the government a check, how much of this money would actually go to the two principal objectives: maintaining the forest and supporting the region's population?